Galicia: The Cheapest and Less Crowded Alternative of Spain

 Rich Cultural Heritage

 Is heavily steeped in Celtic traditions, and you can totally see it in its music, folklore, and awesome festivals.
-Plus, the place is dotted with some real architectural gems, like the Cathedral of Santiago de Compostela, a UNESCO World Heritage site, and those ancient Roman walls in Lugo.
+Galicia also boasts architectural gems like the Cathedral of Santiago de Compostela, a UNESCO World Heritage site, and those ancient Roman walls in Lugo.

 Gastronomic Delight